How to apply

 Q. I am having trouble uploading my application.
 What do I do?

-A. Call our Recruitment Specialist on 4732 7813 to assist you with system.
+A. Call our Human Resources Team on 4732 7777 to assist you with system.

 Q. I have submitted an application online.
 What happens next?